Mechanical projects

 -

-Project Description: FEA of a Steel Tube Chair Frame (SolidWorks)
+Project Description: FEA of a Steel Tube Chair Frame

 This project is a Finite Element Analysis (FEA) of a modern cantilever chair frame made from bent steel tubing.
 The simulation, performed in SolidWorks, aims to analyze the structural response of the chair under a typical load, identifying areas of high stress and deformation to validate its design integrity.